eait-itig/msgtap/README.md

   The amount of data that is captured may be less than the original length of the message.

+The total length of a `msgtap` record is the size of this header, plus the metadta length, plus the captured data length.

 ### Metadata fields

 Metadata is identified by a 4 byte header, which may be followed